davepoo/fbximporter/README.md

 #### Example: -s, --semi-interactive

-1. Bring up the standalone filter manager only when the "walk" animation file is being processed:
+**Example 1:** Bring up the standalone filter manager only when the "walk" animation file is being processed:

 `Bin\Tools\FBXConverter.exe** -s walk model.fbx`

 This will bring up the filter manager when the `model__out_anim_walk.hkx` output file is being processed.

-2. Bring up the standalone filter manager only when any animation file is being processed:
+**Example 2:** Bring up the standalone filter manager only when any animation file is being processed:

 `Bin\Tools\FBXConverter.exe** -s anim model.fbx`

 This will bring up the filter manager when the `model__out_anim_walk.hkx` and `model__out_anim_idle.hkx` output file is being processed.

-You can use any valid [python regular expression](https://docs.python.org/2/library/re.html "Python regular expression") to match against the filenames of the output files being processed.
+Note: You can use any valid [Python regular expression](https://docs.python.org/2/library/re.html "Python regular expression") to match against the filenames of the output files being processed.

 ### Static Mesh (Vision)